Equilibrium of Data Markets with Externality: Model

-\paragraph{\textbf{Known vs Unknown Utilities:}} Buyers may not know their expected net gain or externality for a dataset until using it with their models.
-There are thus two sources of tension in the general setting: buyers behaving strategically with respect to their net gains and externalities, and buyers learning these by interacting with the market.
+\paragraph{\textbf{Known vs Unknown Utilities:}} Buyers may not know their expected net gain for a dataset until using it with their models.
+Thus, there are two sources of tension in the general setting: buyers behaving strategically with respect to their utility, and buyers learning these by interacting with the market.
 Although intertwined, the former relates to game dynamics and the latter is a learning theoretic question.
-To comprehensively study both, in section \ref{section:known_valuations} we start with the simpler case of buyers knowing the expected utility for their actions, a standard setting in game theory \citep{prisner2014game, munoz2019pure, mailath1991extensive}, and focus on the equilibrium and welfare properties of this game.
-We then explore the more general online setting wherein buyers learn their utility through repeated market participation and behave strategically based on these learned values.
-Our key regret metric in this setting is online welfare regret (see section \ref{section:learned_valuations} for precise definition) which intuitively captures the difference in cumulative social welfare between the welfare maximizing optimal under full information, and the learned strategy taken by buyers across the rounds.
+To comprehensively study both, in section \ref{section:known_valuations} we start with the simpler case of buyers knowing the expected utility for their actions, which is standard in game theory \citep{prisner2014game, munoz2019pure, mailath1991extensive}, and focus on the resulting equilibrium and welfare properties.
+The more general online setting wherein buyers learn their valuations through repeated market participation and behave strategically based on these is studied next.
+Our key metrics here are online effective and online welfare regret (see section \ref{section:learned_valuations} for precise definition); these intuitively capture how well buyers can learn their optimal strategy, and how this learned strategy affects welfare regret at equilibrium.